Michael the Brave 30th Guards Brigade: Honor Guard Company

-Regimental Band
+Brigade Fanfare

-The regimental band (Muzica Regimentului) provides musical support to the ceremonial activities of the honor guard.
-The band, which is currently made up of 60 musicians, is led by Lieutenant Colonel Marian Constantin.
+The Fanfare band of the Brigade (Fanfara Brigăzii) provides musical support to the ceremonial activities of the honor guard.

+Drill Team Detachment

+The Brigade also has a Drill team detachment.
+The detachment has participated in many events in the country and abroad, in Europe and America.
+In 2019, the drill team also participated in the Virginia International Tattoo.

+Salvo Battery

+The Salvo Battery (Bateria salve) of the Brigade provides the gun salutes during various events, such as the Great Union Day or the Navy Day.
+It is equipped with 76 mm Model 1942 guns.

-Special Purpose Unit
+Military Police Unit

-The brigade maintains a special purpose unit that engages targeting threats to the Bucharest Garrison as well as acts as security and military police in the city.
+The brigade maintains a military police unit that engages targeting threats to the Bucharest Garrison as well as acts as security and military police in the city.
 During the Romanian Revolution in December 1989, 15 soldiers from the brigade's special purpose unit were killed while in duty.

 Church

-The Military Church "Saint Great Martyr Mina" in Bucharest is a place of worship that belongs to the regiment.
+The Military Church "Saint Great Martyr Mina" in Bucharest is a place of worship that belongs to the brigade.

+Decorations

+The 30th Guard Brigade received the following decorations: